darlantc/dev.darlantc.com/ckht8qlc00amks6s106jshidr.md

 ## Good code survives changes in the platform or programming language new versions
 Caio and Mike started the series in 2017 when Swift 3 was the newest version.
 Today we have Swift 5.2 as the newest version.

 It is not uncommon in this type of scenario that old code created in such different versions does not work correctly in the current version and are hard to upgrade.
-This kind of problem scales with every third party dependency the codes has.
+This kind of problem scales with every third party dependency the code has.
 But if we keep our code with minimum dependency (the business rules shouldn't have any) we can update with no pain.

 And again, the tests help a lot in this case, working as a safety net to update without fear.